 Regarding our submarine property, the shadows reveal that the uneven structure in the middle of the vessel is actually a tower with objects on top; possibly antennas, a periscope and other sensors.
 Generally, these are the kind of fittings you’d want to find on a genuine submarine.

-If we compare the shadows cast by the building to the one of the tower, the latter seems to be even taller than the building next to it, which is probably a single storey house.
+If we compare the shadows cast by the building to the one of the tower, the latter seems to be even taller than the building next to it, which is probably a single-storey house.
 The tower’s shadow further confirms our supposition that we’re looking at an actual underwater craft.

 Now there’s one caveat.
 The overall hull, on the other hand, seems flatter than we’d expect from a full-sized U-Boat.
-There’s hardly any shadow, which means it’s definitely not sitting on the grass in its full size.
+There’s hardly any shadow, which means it’s definitely not sitting on the grass at its full size.
 On the other hand, submarines don’t have kickstands as they’re usually submerged underwater.
 There doesn’t seem to be any structure to support it.
 So, it may be buried in the ground.
 This would also explain the relatively small diameter of the visible parts we flagged earlier.
 It’s entirely possible we’d be purchasing only a quarter of a sub.
 It may be a dealbreaker, but not necessarily so.

 Let’s take one last look at our jets.
 Here we run into a more serious problem.
 There aren’t any shadows that would allow us to estimate the height of our jets.
 Sure, the property manager may also be an excavation enthusiast who prefers to bury his most valuable assets to avoid theft.
 But that wouldn’t explain why there’s not even a shadow of the fuselage, vertical stabilizer or rudder.
 You might say, the reason there’s no shadow could be that the sun is at its zenith.
 Though, that wouldn’t explain the sizable shadows cast by the other structures on the airfield.
 The more logical explanation is: Our jet fighters are flat as a pancake.
 I think we have collected enough evidence to make a decision.